-In the Communications Toolbox™ Support Package for USRP® Embedded Series Radio, if a receiver or transmitter block or System object™ cannot keep up with the radio hardware, the model or code is not processing data in real time.
+In the Communications Toolbox™ Support Package for USRP® Embedded Series Radio, if a receiver block or System object™ cannot keep up with the radio hardware, the model or code is not processing data in real time.
 Burst mode enables you to buffer a set of contiguous samples without losing samples by setting the number of frames in a burst.
-However, lost samples can still happen between bursts, especially with large burst sizes.
+The number you can set is hardware-dependent.
+The block or object grabs a fresh set of samples for each burst.
+Therefore lost samples can happen between bursts, especially with large burst sizes.
 If your model can keep up in real time, do not use burst mode.

-Each SDR block has an Enable burst mode parameter.
-When you select this parameter, the SDR block produces a set of contiguous frames without an overrun or underrun to the radio hardware.
+The E3xx Receiver block has an Enable burst mode parameter.
+When you select this parameter, the block produces a set of contiguous frames without an overrun to the radio hardware.
 Enable burst mode to simulate models that cannot run in real time.
-Specify the amount of contiguous data using the Number of frames in burst parameter.
-The default number of frames in a burst is 20.
+Specify the amount of contiguous data using the Frames in burst parameter.
+The default number of frames in a burst is 1.

 object has an

 This setting can help simulate models that cannot run in real time.
-Specify the
+You can

-The default number of frames in a burst is 20.
+property.
+The default number of frames in a burst is 1.

 USRP, USRP2, UHD, and Ettus Research are trademarks of National Instruments Corp.